 VERDICT IN 10 WORDS EXACTLY.

-This is the first episode to really make me think.
+The first episode to really make me think.
+Next, please.